Innomen/hedonic-core/README.md

 ### Stress Testing the Framework
 - Try to break the core, then respond from the core's perspective.
 If the framework is sound, both sides should make internal sense.
 Like double entry book keepings for philosphy.
+- **Note**: Objections that apply to ALL possible moral frameworks are out of scope - every ethical system must make basic assumptions about other minds and actionable knowledge.

 ## FAQ